 Yes, I know this blog is about alternative ways to cleanse your natural hair without using shampoo, but I have to include both of these options because using a shampoo every week isn’t a bad thing!

 Personally, I shampoo my hair once a week without an issue.
-Of course I switch things up from time to time but using a sulfate-free shampoo or shampoo bar will always be my go-to!
+Of course, I switch things up from time to time but using a sulfate-free shampoo or shampoo bar will always be my go-to!

 I honestly believe the key to a good wash day is a quality cleanser, whether that’s a clay wash, co-wash, shampoo bar, or Ayurvedic herbs.
-If you use a good cleanser that doesn’t strip your hair, your wash day will go much more smoother.
+If you use a good cleanser that doesn’t strip your hair, your wash day will go much smoother.

 If you haven’t tried some of these different ways to cleanse your natural hair, I suggest trying one to see how you like it!
-Using natural ingredients are great and you can only expect the best results when doing so.
+Using natural ingredients is great and you can only expect the best results when doing so.

 Have you tried any of the above ways to cleanse your natural hair?
 Which one is your favorite?
 Comment below!